 A colleague once told me her manager gave her full control over a campaign for the first time.
 She was nervous, but it ended up being one of her best projects.
 She said it was the first time she really felt like a leader.

 So yes—check in.
 Offer support.
 But give your team room to figure things out.
 That autonomy is where the real magic happens.
+Trust and ownership are essential for working together in a team because employees collaborate more effectively when they feel accountable for results.

 Wrapping Up: What Real Collaboration Looks Like